United Services Recreation Ground: Regular county venue

 Hampshire regained first-class status in 1895 and were admitted to the expanded County Championship.
 Hampshire played their first first-class match at the ground in thirteen years in that season when they played Leicestershire, which Hampshire won by 3 wickets, due in part to a five wicket haul from Jimmy Wootton and an unbeaten half century from Francis Quinton.
 Over the coming seasons, Hampshire tended to play two to three matches there per season.
 An 1897 fixture between Hampshire and Sussex saw Arthur Webb score Hampshire's first first-class century, while a match the following season which saw Surrey as the visitors drew a crowd of around 5,000.
-The ground Naval connection saw services players bought into the Hampshire team on occasion, including Admiral Hotham.
+The grounds naval connection saw services players bought into the Hampshire team on occasion, including the future Admiral Alan Hotham.
 The early 1900s saw little success for Hampshire at the ground, with the county winning just two of eighteen matches played at the ground from 1900 to 1907.
 Considered a weak Hampshire team at the time, the county finished last in the County Championship in 1900 and 1902–1905, it wasn't until 1907 that Hampshire won again at the ground thanks to 88 and 6/55 from Phil Mead against Somerset.
 The arrangement of playing three matches a season at the ground continued until World War I, while the first first-class match involving a services team took place in July 1911 when a combined Army and Navy team played a combined Oxford and Cambridge Universities team.